yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 9a.
 Boot your Nintendo Switch into [RCM mode](#booting-into-rcm) (steps 2c. to 2f.) and make sure it is connected to your computer.
     - 9b.
 Boot into [Hekate](#booting-into-hekate) (steps 3b. to 3c.)
     - 9c.
 When it has successfully booted into the Hekate Home menu, tap on `Payloads`.
 This will show a list of payloads.
     - 9d.
-Tap on `fusee-primary.bin` in the list of payloads.
+Tap on `fusee.bin` in the list of payloads.
     - 9e.
 Your Switch will launch into Custom Firmware Mode (CFW), and once your Switch has booted into the HOME Menu, press and hold the `R` button on your controller and launch a game.
 This will launch the Homebrew Menu in `title override mode`.
     - 9f.
 Either use the touchscreen or navigate using your controller, and select `nxdumptool`.
     - 9g.
 Select the `Dump gamecard content` option.